Brighter economic news offsets Greek debt fears

 "It is going to happen.
 Greece is insolvent so it will default," Edward Parker, Managing Director for Fitch's Sovereign and Supranational Group in Europe, the Middle East and Africa told Reuters.

-Reflecting concerns over the outlook, European commercial banks parked over half a trillion euros at the ECB, the highest on record, as the mix of debt crisis worries and a recent giant injection of central bank cash left banks awash with money but too scared to lend it.
+Reflecting concerns over the outlook, commercial banks parked over half a trillion euros at the European Central Bank, the highest on record, as the mix of debt crisis worries and a recent giant injection of ECB cash left banks awash with money but too scared to lend it.

 But a strong response to a Spanish Treasury bill auction on Tuesday eased some debt market concerns ahead of Madrid's auction of bonds with maturities up to 10 years on Thursday.